 It’s no secret that little kids like to see what happens when they flush things.
-Unfortunately, this may not only lead to a lot of screaming and crying on the part of your child, but problems for your plumbing system and pipes as well.
-Fortunately, our Redding plumbers are here to help you get those pesky toys out of the toilet and become the Christmas hero your family needs!
+This may not only lead to a lot of crying on the part of your child but problems for your plumbing system.
+Having a clogged toilet with a toy is a common service we help solve.
+Many times the homeowner will be able to get the child's toy car or small objects out of the toilet, but if unsuccessful may need to call their local plumber.
+For this reason, our Redding plumbers have put together a list to help you get those pesky toys out of the toilet!

 - Pull the Toy Out: Depending on the toy in question, you may be able to pull your son or daughter’s new doll or action figure out of the water directly (let’s just hope you’re not dealing with a stuffed animal.)
 Smaller toys often don’t get lodged in your toilet’s drain, making it easy to just reach in and grab them.
 However, we understand the idea of reaching hand-first into even clean toilet water is a no-go for some people.
 This brings us to our next option—